 In 1998, the EU issued a recommendation to all member states, calling on them to standardize all police uniforms to an internationally-recognized dark blue.
 It made sense on paper: the Schengen free travel area meant more intra-European movement than ever before.
 A universal standard would ensure everyone, regardless of nationality or language, would be able to quickly seek help from local authorities.
 Besides, Brussels argued that many EU members (Britain, France, etc.) already used the dark blue color.
 The rest were merely—in a convention best reserved for middle managers and high school guidance counselors—“recommended” to switch.

 For many Germans the EU “recommendation” was simultaneously patronizing and entirely tone deaf.
 Over the years the Förstergrün uniform had been inexorably linked to the liberation of East Germany.
 It was in many ways a symbol of the resilience of the German people, and the triumph of the Western world against the evils of communism.
-Spain and Italy had also gone to bat to preserve historic uniforms, why should Germany—the economic engine the EU itself – back down?
+Spain and Italy had also gone to bat to preserve historic uniforms, why should Germany—the economic engine of the EU itself – back down?

 Although many German states quickly succumbed to the EU mandate, two states, Bavaria and Saarland, held out.
 And so, decades after the fall of the Berlin Wall, a bureaucratic Cold War was declared.